iltommi/qdb-documentation/source/reference/qdb_httpd.rst

             qdb_httpd --config=qdb_httpd_default_config.json

     .. note::
-        The --config argument is only available with QuasarDB 2.0.0 or higher.
+        The --config argument is only available with quasardb 2.0.0 or higher.

 .. option:: -d, --daemonize